adamhjk/chefconf-slides/README.md

 This was created from the HTML5 slide template for Google I/O 2012.
 The original project can be found [here](https://code.google.com/p/io-2012-slides/).

+## Using this template

+The easiest way to leverage this template is to fork the project and create a branch for your talk:

+    $ git checkout -b Eat-the-Whole-Bowl

+If you leave your copy of the master branch untouched you should be able to pull in improvements/tweaks from this repo as they come available.

 ## Configuring the slides

 Much of the deck is customized by changing the settings in [`slide_config.js`](slide_config.js).